kyle-lucke/red-paper/README.md

 **I AM NOT THE ORIGINAL AUTHOR OF THE PAPER IN THIS REPOSITORY.
 THIS REPOSITORY IS FOR ACADEMIC RESEARCH PURPOSES ONLY**

 # Changes from source fork
-The main changes in this fork are updating the relevant GPflow code to use version 2.9.1.
+The main changes in this fork are updating the relevant GPflow code to version 2.9.1 and Tensorflow version 2.15.0.

 **TODO**: update requirements.txt